EVerest/EVerest/CONTRIBUTING.md

 If you just need help or have a question, refer to [COMMUNITY.md](COMMUNITY.md).

-To contribute code to the project, first read over the [governance policies] page to understand the roles involved.
+To contribute code to the project, first read over the [Governance Policy] page to understand the roles involved.

 ## Discussing and Communication